QutEcoacoustics/research-blog/help/website-instructions.md

 ## 1) Sounds of Nature: Bioacoustics and Ecoacoustics

 Nature is filled with complex and variable mosaics of acoustics.
-Morning is filled with the calls of birds, whereas night may be dominated by bat and frog calls depending on local conditions.
+Morning is filled with the calls of birds, whereas night may be dominated by bat and frog calls.
 When fine-tuning your ear, you might notice that a single bird has a number of calls, but even a single call can vary each time it is made.
 This fine-scale variation may provide important information to animal listeners, but it often eludes human ears and understanding.
 Some bird species can mimic other species,